32″ electronic ink on the wall

 MAC users may experience issues utilizing their USB ports when running the FTDI driver.
 This is due to an issue with the driver software.
 An update has been issued, resolving the problem.

 The USB driver was outdated, but an updated version was available that was signed by Apple.
 I downloaded and installed the signed driver from the mentioned page, but the screen was still not detected.
 From my Windows days I learned that a system restart solves many problems, so tried it.
-When I launched the Visionect Configurator after the reboot, the display was detected immediately.
+When I launched the Visionect Configurator after the reboot of the Mac, the display was detected immediately.
 Excellent!

-I configured the screen to connect to the Raspberry Pi IP address.
+I configured the screen to connect to the IP address of the Raspberry Pi.
 Additionally I reserved the IP address of both the Place & Play 32″ and Pi on the router, to avoid them changing.

-Now that the Mac and screen were talking, and the screen setup to the best of my ability, I moved my focus to the Raspberry Pi.
+Now that the Mac and screen were communicating, and the screen had been setup to the best of my ability, I moved my focus to the Raspberry Pi and content generation.

 Preparing Content